hastec-fr/apash/README.md

 To get more traces, please refer to the [logs section](#logs).

 ### I have modified a library but it's not taken into account
-The "apash.import" manage which function should be sourced with its dependencies.
+The "apash.import" manages which function should be sourced with its dependencies.
 It prevents cycling sourcing and useless re-sourcing (if already sourced).
 It's possible to force the reload of a library and its dependencies with option -f.
 ```bash